jatserias/jatserias/README.md

 ### Hi there 👋

+I am a passionate software engineer, interested in Machine Learning, Natural Language Processing, Information Retrieval, Big data and scalability.
+Always moving around the grey area between Software Engineer and Applied Scientist.

+You can find more information about me at https://jordi.atserias.cat

 <!--
 **jatserias/jatserias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.